kvchen/kvchen.github.io/_pages/cs61a/quiz07.md

 {% problem %}

-On the midterm, you wrote an algorithm to figure out the number of ways to parenthesize an expression.
+One of your favorite problems on the midterm was `count_groupings`, which asked you to write an algorithm to figure out the number of ways to group terms together in a multiplicative sequence.
 Here's a brief refresher of how it worked:

 ```python
 def count_groupings(n):